Life - Camp, Abuja

 The Pastors, Activities and Growth of the Parish

 Many SMA priests came after Fr.
 Tomas Walsh (1994 – 2005) to consolidate the effort in supporting the spiritual and physical growth and development of the parish.
 Rev. Fr.
 Nelson Adjei Bediako (2006 – 2007 came briefly to pastor the parish.
 After him was Rev. Fr.
 Narcisse Seka Ogou (2007 – 2013) who worked tirelessly to grow the parish till he handed the baton to Rev. Fr.
 Patrick Kwis (2013 – 2015).
 In 2015, Rev. Fr.
-Anthony Olaniyan became the parish priest and he is currently contributing to the spiritual and physical growth of the parish.
+Anthony Olaniyan became the parish priest till 2025.
+Rev. Fr.
+Joseph T. Nomhwange became Parish Priest in 2025.
+The Pastoral team have continuosly contributed to the spiritual and physical growth of the parish.
 In all, the parish has been blessed with dedicated and hardworking pastors; and may God bless them and the works of their hands as they find fulfillment in their service to God and man.
+Follow this link to see the current and past clerics of the parish.

 The parish priests do have other members of the clergy to thank for the great strides they have achieved.
 Firstly, we have the associate priests and who supported in the pastoral works of the parish.
 They are Rev. Fr.
 Aoden Mc Crystal (2001-2005), Rev. Fr.
 Mc Kenna (2005-2006), Rev. Fr.
 Anicent Senganabi (2007-2009, Rev. Fr.
 Raj 2009-2016, Rev. Fr.
 Habib Akpata (2016-2018) and Rev. Fr.
 Armand Mayumbu Maku (2017 to date) – all SMA priests.
 In a special way, we also thank all the Seminarians and priests who have in one way or the other have been part of our worship, our activities and our growth.
 On this note, we appreciate the SMA congregation and community; the Holy Family parish is proud of this congregation and we appreciate them for their role in the growth and development of the parish.